jedinym/sqc-text/main.typ

 With _Pydantic_ a _model_ of the output is created as a Python object.
 From this model, it is possible to generate a _JSON Schema_.
-Once populated with results from _MolProbity_, the model is converted into JSON and returned to the user in that format.
+Once populated with results from MolProbity, the model is converted into JSON and returned to the user in that format.

-This approach offers the advantage that as the model expands in the future, the schema is automatically adjusted accordingly.
+This approach offers the advantage that as the model expands in the future, the schema is automatically adjusted accordingly. @figure-pydantic shows an example Python object with its associated _JSON Schema_.

-#todo[Is this multipage figure a typographic crime?]

 #show figure: set block(breakable: true)
 #figure(